-The easiest welding rod to use is a 1/8″ (3.2mm) E6013 rod.
+The easiest welding rod to use is a 1/8″ (3.2 mm) E6013 rod.
 The fact that most welding schools start teaching with E6013 rods is proof enough.
-An E6013 has an easy arc strike and is the most forgiving to manipulation errors during welding.
+An E6013 has an easy arc strike and is the most forgiving of various manipulation errors during welding.

 Table of Contents

 - Why an E6013 is the easiest welding rod?

 - Why is a 1/8″ rod diameter the easiest to use?

 - What are the E6013’s welding difficulties?

 - E6013s compared to the other rutile rods